bacemkarray/agentic-hpt/README.md

 # Agentic Hyperparameter Tuning

 An autonomous hyperparameter tuning framework orchestrated via LangGraph.
-This system uses parallel agents to optimize different hyperparameters of a neural network, with an LLM-powered coordinator that determines when tuning should stop.
+This system uses nodes working in parallel to optimize different hyperparameters of a neural network, with an LLM-powered coordinator that determines when tuning should stop.

 ---